-- Active Traffic Management (ATM) and transit-supportive investments (Twin Cities Metro)
+- Active Traffic Management (ATM), Travel Demand Management (TDM) and transit-supportive investments (Twin Cities Metro)

 - Spot mobility improvements

-- E-ZPass lanes (Twin Cities Metro)
+- Managed lanes (Twin Cities Metro)

 - Strategic capacity investments

 The investment strategies for Highway Mobility in the Twin Cities region align with the investment direction established in the Metropolitan Council's 2040 Transportation Policy Plan (TPP) and the SMTP.
-The MnSHIP investment direction funds ATM, spot mobility improvements and E-ZPass lanes but does not fund strategic capacity investments.
+The MnSHIP investment direction funds ATM, spot mobility improvements and managed lanes but does not fund strategic capacity investments.
 Capacity expansion projects are expensive and may hinder MnDOT from meeting its goal for reduction of vehicle miles travelled as mentioned in Chapter 2: Existing Conditions and Trends.
 Capacity expansion projects on the state highway system may be funded through other programs like Corridors of Commerce or through the Metropolitan Council's regional solicitation.
+MnDOT also supports TDM initiatives led by local and regional agencies that may not be eligible for state highway investment.